hbarmak/UX-Research/README.md

 I am continuously updating this portfolio with new research findings, projects, and collaborations.
+For more on my Industrial Design portfolio please visit: https://www.coroflot.com/halehbarmaki/stream

 ---